vlle1/styrdokument/informationsspridningspolicy/body_en.md

 # §1 About this document

 This document contains guidelines for how information is to be disseminated within the chapter.
-The word informant below means the CS chapter, its committees and / or its officers.
+The word informant below means the CS chapter, its committees and / or its officials.

 # §2 Official information channels